-When fires began igniting in the region during the Australian spring, 95 percent of the country had some of the highest fire index values on record, WWA team member Sophie Lewis of the University of New South Wales said during a press conference on Tuesday.
+When fires began igniting in the region during the Australian spring, 95 percent of the country had some of the highest fire index values on record, said WWA team member Sophie Lewis of the University of New South Wales during a recent press conference.
 There is only about a 3 percent chance of having such extreme values in any given year, the WWA researchers say.
 But according to their analysis, historical records show that such high fire indices are nearly four times more likely now than they were in 1900.
 Based on climate models that can compare worlds with and without anthropogenic warming, those indices are currently 30 percent more likely to occur than they were 120 years ago.

 The team thinks the main climate driver behind the increased odds of exceptionally high fire indices is temperature.
 “The hot temperatures just pull the moisture out of the potential fuels,” such as trees, van Oldenborgh says.
 The historical records indicate the chances of the exceptional heat that gripped the region during the fires are 10 times higher now, compared with the beginning of the 20th century.
 But the climate models used in the study suggest such events are twice as likely because of climate change.

-Van Oldenborgh says the results demonstrate that these models are consistently underestimating the rise in heat extremes with warming—something that the investigators also noticed when looking at heat waves in Europe and that they are now working to understand in an attempt to improve projections of future heat and fire risk.
+Van Oldenborgh says the results demonstrate that these models are consistently underestimating the rise in heat extremes with warming—something that the investigators also noticed when looking at heat waves in Europe and a trend they are now working to understand in an attempt to improve projections of future heat and fire risk.